 Not taking down your pool this winter?
 Remember, your winter cover is going to get some serious debris over the next few months—and left unattended under that weight, it could fall into your pool and bring all that gunk with it.
-Keep your cover light and secure with the heavy-duty Brute Force 1250 Pool Cover Pump.
+Keep your cover light and secure with the heavy-duty the BLACK+DECKER 1500 GPH Automatic Submersible Pump.
 According to customer Eric Zimmerer, “Love it!
 Saves so much time.”

 Two Ways to Winterize Your Pipes: